HarrisonCentner/HarrisonCentner/README.md

 ## About

 I am a software engineer.
-Previously, I was an undergraduate researcher at the *University of Michigan* where I am majored in:
+Previously, I was an undergraduate researcher at the *University of Michigan* where I majored in:
  * *Honors Mathematics*
  * *Computer Science Engineering*